Read the latest story about CozZo and its Founder, Ivo Dimitrov, in Ikonomist newspaper.

 The steep shift in the direction of food comes after a nearly five-year unsuccessful battle of trying to run his household shopping smoothly and attempting to avoid situations where someone buys a product that is already in the fridge, or no one buys a product that is vital for tonight’s cooking.
 But worst of all was when Ivo kept discovering expired food in the fridge that had to be binned.
 At the end of 2015, he made a three-month experiment by writing down the items that were thrown away and their respective price.
 He found that his household was losing between 60 and 80 BGN each month in discarded foods because it was forgotten and was not used in time.

-It became obvious that this problem in similar proportions was occurring many households around the planet, a finding that was confirmed by international research.
+It became obvious that this problem in similar proportions was occurring in many households around the planet, a finding that was confirmed by international research.
 A 2016 study among households in the UK and the Netherlands outlined the severity of the problem.
 “Until then, it was considered that food was mainly thrown out by farmers who failed to sell it because of beauty standards.
 The second offenders were outlined as the retail chains, restaurants, catering survives and similar.
-Yet the data from the UK and the Netherlands, as well as from other European countries, have indicated that the ultimate waste happens on household level, accounting for more than 50% of total food loss, “says Ivo.
+Yet the data from the UK and the Netherlands, as well as from other European countries, have indicated that the ultimate waste happens on the household level, accounting for more than 50% of total food loss, “says Ivo.

 The good news is that every year the proportion of businesses that waste food is decreasing.
 For example, instead of discarding non-standard fruits and vegetables, farmers sell them off to juice producers or to producers of frozen vegetables.
 One of the major hypermarket chains in France made a campaign to convince consumers that curvy carrots have the same taste as their more beautiful counterparts.
 In fact, France is the absolute leader in the fight against food waste in the EU.
 There have introduced fines to supermarkets that don’t donate food that expires within days.
 The effect on the socially disadvantaged is double – they receive not only free food but also food that is diverse, fresh and with higher nutritional value than the canned food that was the only nutrition that used to be donated to food banks..